-In order to remain in good standing in the School of Nursing graduate programs at Washburn University, students must:
+To remain in good standing in the School of Nursing graduate programs at Washburn University, students must:

-- Adhere to the nursing profession's Code of Ethics. - Adhere to the School of Nursing Code of Professional Conduct for Nursing Students located in Student Handbook. - Adhere to the professional conduct requirements outlined in the rules and regulations of the Kansas Nurse Practice Act. - Adhere to Washburn University's Student Conduct Code and academic impropriety policy as described in the Washburn University Graduate Catalog and Student Planner and Handbook.
+- Adhere to the nursing profession's Code of Ethics. - Adhere to the School of Nursing Code of Professional Conduct for Nursing Students located in Student Handbook. - Adhere to the professional conduct requirements outlined in the rules and regulations of the Nurse Practice Act in the student's state of licensure. - Adhere to Washburn University's Student Conduct Code and academic impropriety policy as described in the Washburn University Graduate Catalog and Student Planner and Handbook.

-Students are expected to exhibit professional behavior in the classroom, on campus, and in the practicum/ residency settings.
+Students are expected to exhibit professional behavior in all learning environments.
 Such behavior must reflect the values and ethics of the nursing profession.
-Should a student be able to perform academically and clinically, yet demonstrate behaviors, values, or attitudes inconsistent with professional nursing practice, non-academic dismissal from the DNP program will be considered.
+Should a student be able to perform academically and clinically, yet demonstrate behaviors, values, or attitudes inconsistent with professional nursing practice, non-academic dismissal from the graduate programs will be considered.
 This decision is governed by specific criteria, policies, and procedures as published in the University Graduate Catalog and Student Planner and Handbook.
-The School of Nursing follows the reporting and disciplinary procedures as presented in the Washburn University Student Conduct Code.
+The School of

+Nursing follows the reporting and disciplinary procedures as presented in the Washburn University Student Conduct Code.